Jorgecdl96/Text-Editor-PWA/README.md

 ## Application Deployed

-You can see this app deployed in Heroku in link below:
+You can see this app deployed in Heroku at link below:

 https://txteditor-pwa.herokuapp.com/